-Dumbbell pullovers are an immensely effective chest or back builder depending on how you’re performing them, and they are easily one of the best exercises out there.
-They actually have a history of being one of the most popular muscle building exercises!
-Even though they aren’t as popular as they used to be, they are still awesome if you do them right.
+Dumbbell pullovers are an immensely effective chest or back builder, depending on how you’re performing them, and they are easily one of the best exercises out there.
+They actually have a history of being one of the most popular muscle-building exercises!
+So even though they aren’t as popular as they used to be, they are still awesome if you do them right.

-As with any big lift exercise, it’s essential that your form comes first.
-Proper form is vital if you’re going to see the benefits of the work that you are putting in, and if you want to be safe while you’re doing it!
+As with any big lift exercise, your form must come first.
+Proper form is vital if you’re going to see the benefits of the work that you are putting in and if you want to be safe while you’re doing it!

 Starting with your position and how the equipment should be used, you need to look at how you’re going to tackle the weight bench.
 The best way to do so is by only having your upper back and shoulders on the bench, but sideways!
 Keep your feet firmly planted on the floor.
 This position forces your core to engage and only gives you support where it is needed.

 This may seem a little obvious, but it is crucial for your safety that we look at it.
-Make sure that your dumbbell is safe and secure.
+First, make sure that your dumbbell is safe and secure.
 The weights need to be firmly attached and tight.
-The weight is going to be hanging over your core and your head for most of the movement, so you do not want it to slip.
+The weight will hang over your core and your head for most of the movement, so you do not want it to slip.

-When you are at the starting point of your lift with everything ready to go, you need to put the weight straight up and out in front of your chest.
+When you are at the starting point of your lift with everything ready to go, you must put the weight straight up and out in front of your chest.
 That will be both your starting and your finishing point.
-It’s a good call to get someone to pass you the weights for safety reasons too, so keep that in mind before you try to use a huge dumbbell.
+Of course, it’s a good call to get someone to pass you the weights for safety reasons too, so keep that in mind before you try to use a huge dumbbell.

-Now that your set up is perfect, the technique itself is, of course, the next thing that we need to talk about.
-How you perform the exercises is pivotal to your progress and again, to you not injuring yourself in the process.
-There are standard things to think about like your breathing and contractions, but these are specific to the pullover.
+Now that your set-up is perfect, the technique itself is, of course, the next thing that we need to talk about.
+How you perform the exercises is pivotal to your progress and, again, to not injuring yourself in the process.
+There are standard things to think about, like your breathing and contractions, but these are specific to the pullover.

-First of all, you need to look at how you are positioning your arms during the whole exercise.
-If you are performing the straight arm variation, then your chest is what is going to be doing the work.
-If on the other hand, you’re bending your arms, then it is your back on the front line.
+First, you must look at how you position your arms during the whole exercise.
+For example, if you are performing the straight arm variation, your chest will be doing the work.
+If, on the other hand, you’re bending your arms, then it is your back on the front line.
 Both are incredibly effective, but make sure you choose the right one for the proper workout, or you can stifle your progress.

-If you are performing the exercise with the bench sideways behind you as we described above, then you need to make sure that you’re keeping your core tightly engaged throughout the exercise.
+If you are performing the exercise with the bench sideways behind you, as described above, then you must keep your core tightly engaged throughout the exercise.
 Not just your abs, but your whole core.
 This stabilisation is vital for your success and to maintain your form, so if you can’t manage it at first, lower the weight or use the full bench.
 And remember, progress takes time!

 As well as stopping when the weight is straight out in front of you, you also need to know how far back to lower it.
 The best thing to do is to make sure that you are stopping when you feel your pecs tighten.
-If you go too low, you’ll risk tears in your muscle as well as risking some of your shoulder health due to unnatural angles.
+If you go too low, you’ll risk muscle tears and some of your shoulder health due to unnatural angles.
 This is another reason to make sure that your weight is right for you and you’re not going too heavy too fast.